maikthulhu/ERLPopper/README.md

 # ERLPopper

-This Python module and the example scripts should help you get started in evaluating/pentesting Erlang Runtime System (ERTS) nodes (enumerated by EPMD) using the Erlang Distribution Protocol.
+This Python module and the example scripts should help you get started in evaluating/pentesting Erlang Distribution Protocol (ErlDP) nodes (enumerated by EPMD).
 This is not an official or to-spec implementation, and it is not very fast.
 It does not interact with Erlang Port Mapper Daemon (EPMD) at all.

 ## Example Usage
 ```bash